Juan-Ceballos/CashApp-Clone/README.md

 ## Run

-Should be able to clone and run project as is.
+Should be able to clone/extract and run project as is.

 ## Third Party Libraries